postcss/postcss/docs/syntax.md

 TODO: tokenizer and parser

-TODO: perfomance: why, tokenizer is important, plain functions and jumps
+TODO: performance: why, tokenizer is important, plain functions and jumps

 ## Stringifier